APCAA Early Spring 2025 Digest

 Said Payton: "I’m honored to be the keynote speaker for the 39th Martin Luther King, Jr. College of Ministers & Laity and Induction Ceremony into the Morehouse Board of Preachers.
 It’s refreshing to see educational institutions like Morehouse College to see the need to break the silence about Adverse Childhood Experiences and their impact on our society and world."

 Houston Mayor John Whitmire Appoints Bro.
-John Lewis Jr. Harris County Ports Board Of Pilot Commissioners
+John Lewis Jr. To Harris County Board Of Pilot Commissioners

 Shook Partner John Lewis Jr. has been appointed to the Board of Pilot Commissioners for Harris County Ports in Houston, Texas.
 The Pilots Board is the governing authority for the Houston Pilots Association, which provides pilotage services to all foreign flag vessels and American vessels under register entering or departing the Port of Houston, Harris County, Texas.
 Nominated by Houston Mayor John Whitmire and confirmed for appointment by the Houston City Council, John will serve a two-year term.